-These resources are identified in this guide as those that are requested by NMAC through the Request for Assistance (RFA) process.
+These resources are identified in this guide as those that are requested by the National Multi-Agency Coordination Group (NMAC) through the Request for Assistance (RFA) process.

 WHAT THIS GUIDE DOES NOT COVER

 State and Local Government

 This guide does not cover the mobilization process for state and local government employees responding to wildland fire incidents in Canada, Australia and New Zealand.
 However, Chapter 40 does give an overview of compacts, initial attack (for Canada and Mexico), and border agreements (for Canada and Mexico).